island

 Keep trying to improve on your previous attempts.
 You may just come out of it with multiple images you like, and you may learn a few lessons along the way.
 I doubt this will be the last time I photograph this island.
 And maybe I will end up liking one of those future photographs more than this one.
 I’d like to think so.
 It gives me something to look forward to.

-Do you have any favorite subjects, or favorite locations to shoot?
+Do you have any favorite subjects, or favorite locations to photograph?

 Holiday Island is available for purchase as wall art or on a variety of products.